Intercalation (timekeeping): Lunisolar calendars

 The solar year does not have a whole number of lunar months (it is about 365/29.5 = 12.37 lunations), so a lunisolar calendar must have a variable number of months per year.
-Regular years have 12 months, but embolismic years insert a 13th "intercalary" or "leap" month or "embolismic" month every second or third year.
+Regular years have 12 months, but embolismic years insert a 13th leap month ("intercalary" or "embolismic" month) every second or third year.
 Whether to insert an intercalary month in a given year may be determined using regular cycles such as the 19-year Metonic cycle (Hebrew calendar and in the determination of Easter) or using calculations of lunar phases (Hindu lunisolar and Chinese calendars).
 The Buddhist calendar adds both an intercalary day and month on a usually regular cycle.

 Lunar calendars

 In principle, lunar calendars do not employ intercalation because they do not seek to synchronise with the seasons, and the motion of the moon is astronomically predictable.
 But religious lunar calendars rely on actual observation.

 The Lunar Hijri calendar, the purely lunar calendar observed by most of Islam for religious use, depends on actual observation of the first crescent of the moon and thus has no intercalation.
 Each month still has either 29 or 30 days, but due to the variable method of observations employed, there is usually no discernible order in the sequencing of 29- or 30-day month lengths.
 Traditionally, the first day of each month is the day (beginning at sunset) of the first sighting of the hilal (crescent moon) shortly after sunset.
 If the hilal is not observed immediately after the 29th day of a month (either because clouds block its view or because the western sky is still too bright when the moon sets), then the day that begins at that sunset is the 30th.

-The tabular Islamic calendar, used to predict the new moon and for historical date conversions, has 12 lunar months that usually alternate between 30 and 29 days every year, but the algorithm adds an intercalary day as the last month of the year 12 times in a 33-year cycle.
-Some historians also linked the pre-Islamic practice of Nasi' to intercalation.
+The tabular Islamic calendar, a rule-based variation of the lunar Hijri calendar, is used both to predict the new moon and to convert historical dates.
+It has 12 lunar months that alternate between 30 and 29 days in common years but, 11 times in a 30-year cycle, has an intercalary day at the end of the last month of the year.

 Leap seconds

 The International Earth Rotation and Reference Systems Service can insert or remove leap seconds from the last day of any month (June and December are preferred).
-These are sometimes described as intercalary.
+These are sometimes described as intercalary seconds.